 Share your memories — their name, their stories, the details only you carry.
 We'll write an original song that says everything you need it to say.
 Delivered within 5 days, in whatever musical style fits who they were.

-Begin Their Song →
+Begin Their Song →Why Hymns Still Matter

 In an era of personalised playlists, hymns might seem old-fashioned.
 They are not.
 They are doing something that no recorded song can do: they put voices in the room.
 When a congregation sings — even tentatively, even out of tune — they are doing something together.
 And in a moment of grief, when everyone feels alone in their loss, that togetherness is more powerful than any solo performance.